Tools and Equipment

 Hipped roofs are more tricky, but often come together when you have floor areas, eaves heights and internal measurements from the loft access.

 Sketch out the elevations and measure key features to help you.
 If you are using a laser measure, try and measure the eaves and if possible ridge height.
 If the ground level varies, take a constant feature on the elevations, for example a window cill, and measure to the ground from this point around the building.
 This will show the changes in ground level.
 Most of your elevations will be possible to draw from the floor plan, but pick up any features that are external only.
+Take note of any steps, ramps, changes in level and anything that won’t have been picked up from the internal survey.
 Again, take loads more photographs.

 One method we use to measure angles of strange shaped buildings is triangulation.